 The following table provides some TEA values and corresponding ATAR scores.
-The table is used to roughly check an ATAR calculation, the up-to-date ATAR calculator is available on the TISC website:

-The TEA will be calculated by adding the best four scaled scores.
+The table is used to roughly check an ATAR calculation, the up-to-date ATAR calculator is available on the TISC website: www. tisc.edu.au The TEA will be calculated by adding the best four scaled scores.
 No course can be counted more than once.
 In calculating the scaled score, equal weight is given to the final school score and the final examination score.